 - The Indian Air Force

-The supreme commander of the Indian Armed forces is the President of India.
-The Indian armed force belongs to the Ministry of Defense.
+The supreme commander of the Indian Armed Forces is the President of India.
+All three services report to the Ministry of Defence.

 The Indian Army

 Indian Army or Bhartiya Thal Sena is the land-based component of the armed forces.
 It evolved from the armed forces of the East India Company and ultimately turned into the British Indian Army and the Indian Army after independence.